Anderson-ALGO/Anderson-ALGO.github.io/README.md

 ### Bloomberg Live TV

-[Here !](http://Anderson-ALGO.github.io/bloomberg.html) U will Bloomber TV in real time.
+[Here !](http://Anderson-ALGO.github.io/bloomberg.html) U will find Bloomber TV in real time.
+Useful dor news and real-time repaorts.

 > **Reusing this information**: You are welcome to reuse any of the data.
 Or idea presented here.
 Most of the tools are from third-party sources.
 "The Propose of this dashboard is to keep all essential information in one place"